UT-ADL/autoware_mini_practice/practice_5/README.md

 ## 1. Preparation

-1. run `roslaunch autoware_mini_practice_solutions practice_5.launch use_detection:=true`
+1. Run `roslaunch autoware_mini_practice_solutions practice_5.launch use_detection:=true`
-   - visualization in rviz should show a red arrow (location of current_pose), lanelet2 map, and lidar point cloud around the current pose
+   - Visualization in RViz should show a red arrow (location of current_pose), a lanelet2 map, and lidar point cloud around the current pose
    - You should be able to set the goal point (note your log message about receiving the goal).
 Hint: if you hit space in the console window where you launched `practice_5.launch`, the rosbag play goes into a pause, and it might be easier to set the goal point.
    - If the ego vehicle reaches the goal point, the path should be cleared, and the information message should be displayed.
-   - an error message should be in the console saying that `points_clusterer` and `cluster_detector` nodes were not found (we will create the nodes later)
+   - An error message should be in the console saying that `points_clusterer` and `cluster_detector` nodes were not found (we will create the nodes later)
-   - run `rqt` and explore the node graph (switch to `Nodes/Topics (all)`) - see how nodes and topics are connected.
+   - Run `rqt` and explore the node graph (switch to `Nodes/Topics (all)`) - see how nodes and topics are connected.
       - Start from `/player`.
 It publishes `/lidar_center/points_raw` that goes to ground removal, and it publishes two topics: `points_no_ground` and `points_ground`, but nothing is using these - that is where your node should follow

    ![ros_graph](images/ros_graph.png)

-2. While still `roslaunch autoware_mini_practice_solutions practice_5.launch use_detection:=true` running investigate more closely the rviz visualizations
+2. While still `roslaunch autoware_mini_practice_solutions practice_5.launch use_detection:=true` running investigate more closely the RViz visualizations
    - It might be helpful at some point to stop the playback of the rosbag - press space in the console where the `practice_5.launch` was launched
    - Change Views from TopDownFollow to ThirdPersonFollow to better compare different stages in the point cloud processing
    - On the left, you can switch off and on some of the visualizations.
 Take your time to visualize and investigate:
       - Sensing / Points raw center - all points from the lidar scan
-      - Detection / Lidar / Center / Points center ground and no ground - results from ground removal
+      - Detection / Lidar / Center / Points, center ground and no ground - results from ground removal
-      - You can compare points no ground and Points filtered to get an idea of how VoxelFilter changes the points
+      - You can compare points the ground and Points filtered to get an idea of how VoxelFilter changes the points
    - There should be nothing under Points clustered (task 2) and Lidar detections (task 3), but these should be there at the end of this practice

 ![rviz](images/rviz.png)